tigerlab-ai/tiger/TigerArmor/evaluations/README.md

 ## Findings

 ### Model Comparisons
-Our evaluation presents several notable insights into the performance of AI moderation models:
+Our evaluation presents several notable insights into the AI safety performance of LLM chat models:

 1. **Performance Gap:** Open-source models such as Llama 2 and Mistral demonstrate a higher incidence of safety-related issues when compared to GPT models.
 This underscores the advanced capabilities of GPT models in identifying and moderating complex content.